Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models

 \section{Introduction}

+For a mechanism to be highly impactful, it must have both good game-theoretic properties and computational efficiency\footnote{A poster child in this respect is the Gale-Shapley Deferred Acceptance mechanism \cite{GaleS} for stable matching; its spectacular success led to the creation of the area of matching-based market design.}.
+Our paper deals with cardinal-utility matching markets, for which the most prominent mechanism, for the key case of a linear one-sided matching market, was due to Hylland and Zeckhauser \cite{hylland}.
+This pricing-based mechanism has all the game-theoretic properties one could ask for; however, it turns out to be computationally intractable in theory and practice.

+Fortunately a viable alternative has emerged, namely a Nash-bargaining-based model \cite{HV-NBMM}.
+Very recent work \cite{TV24} has shown that it possesses good game-theoretic properties, and since it involves solving a convex program, its solution can be found in polynomial time using the ellipsoid algorithm; however, the latter is far from practical.
+The purpose of this paper is to rectify the last deficiency by giving fast implementations with proven running times; for this purpose we use the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD).

 General mechanisms for matching markets belong to two classes: whether they use ordinal or cardinal utility functions.
-Whereas the theory of the former is very well developed, both from an algorithmic and economic perspective, and several of its mechanisms have found exceedingly important applications (see Section \ref{sec.Ordinal-Cardinal}), the latter has major deficiencies, which have restricted their applicability.
-This paper, which builds on \cite{HV-NBMM}, is an attempt at addressing these deficiencies.
+Whereas the former are easier to elicit and work with, the latter are more expressive, thereby producing higher quality allocations and leading to significant gain in efficiency, e.g., \cite{Immorlica-IC} give a striking example in which an allocation under cardinal utilities improves each of the $n$ agents by a factor of $\theta(\log(n))$ over the allocation made under ordinal utilities (obtained by coarsening the given cardinal utilities).
+Furthermore, whereas matching markets for the former are well-developed from the viewpoint of both theory and practice \cite{GaleS, Shapley1974-TTC, Bogomolnaia-PS, Moulin2018fair}, the latter had serious deficiencies which are only now being resolved, including in the current paper.

-The Hylland-Zeckhauser mechanism \cite{hylland} has remained a classic in economics for one-sided matching markets under cardinal utilities\footnote{For a discussion of prominent solutions using cardinal and ordinal utilities for matching markets as well as a comparison of the two, see Section \ref{sec.Ordinal-Cardinal}.}.
-It uses the power of a pricing mechanism to produce allocations that are Pareto optimal and envy-free \cite{hylland}, and the mechanism is incentive compatible in the large \cite{He2018pseudo}.
+The Hylland-Zeckhauser (HZ) mechanism \cite{hylland} uses the power of the pricing mechanism to produce allocations that are Pareto optimal and envy-free \cite{hylland}, and the mechanism is incentive compatible in the large \cite{He2018pseudo}.